 While marketing firms need to generate revenue to stay in business, we aren’t a firm that likes taking a new customer’s money until we know what we can do to help them solve a problem.
 How do we pinpoint a new customer’s problems?
 We take a look under the hood with a marketing audit.

 While new clients are often eager to get started right away — and so are we — we don’t start our monthly marketing program until we have a solid understanding of what’s happening below the surface.
-Every senior living operator is unique, from high-end independent living communities to rent-controlled assisted living apartments.
-By assessing each operator’s marketing efforts to date, we can provide smart recommendations and costs for implementing a course of action that will generate the best results for a senior living operator.
+Every organization is unique, different audiences, different goals and different organizational structure.
+By assessing marketing efforts to date, we can provide smart recommendations and costs for implementing a course of action that will generate the best results for the organization.

 No matter how many steps an agency takes to conduct a marketing audit, they must assess an organization’s objectives, strategies and activities.
 We assess 10 key areas of an organization’s marketing efforts before we feel qualified to make recommendations for moving forward.
 During the audit, we look an operator’s current branding and messaging, website, email, PR/media, advertising and social media metrics.